spraakbanken/swell-project/Normalization_guidelines.md

 ---

 When the normalizer comes across a string which she is unable to interpret, it is marked with the X-tag.
 The word/passage may either be left unchanged, or the normalizer may provide a guess as to its interpretation in the normalization.

-•	Jag gick till dem och frågade henne om hennes namn och inte berätta något han blyg av mig så jag spårade tills jag kände hennes hem och bad henne och pjäsen idag dig varje morgon jag går att se det och låta dig gå till skolan  Jag gick till dem och frågade om hennes namn och bad dem att inte berätta något .
-Jag var blyg av mig så jag letade tills jag hittade hennes hem och bad henne och pjäsen idag dig varje morgon jag går att se det och låta dig gå till skolan
+* _Jag gick till dem och frågade henne om hennes namn och inte berätta något han blyg av mig så jag spårade tills jag kände hennes hem **och bad henne och pjäsen idag dig varje morgon jag går att se det och låta dig gå till skolan** --> Jag gick till dem och frågade om hennes namn och bad dem att inte berätta något .
+Jag var blyg av mig så jag letade tills jag hittade hennes hem **och bad henne och pjäsen idag dig varje morgon jag går att se det och låta dig gå till skolan**_

 Both of the marked strings are X-marked as unintelligible, but in the first case a guess is provided in the normalization, while the second string is left unchanged.

-Note: Since an X-marked passage may be left unchanged in the normalized version, a normalized text may include some passages which do not adhere to the norms of standard Swedish.
+**Note: Since an X-marked passage may be left unchanged in the normalized version, a normalized text may include some passages which do not adhere to the norms of standard Swedish.**

 Strings which have been marked as unreadable by the transcriber (with “$” representing an unreadable symbol) are treated as any other string; if the surrounding context provides a basis for a sound interpretation, the normalization is based on this interpretation.
 If the unreadable string is also uninterpretable, it is marked with the X-tag, and the normalizer may either provide a guess in the normalization, or keep the string unchanged.

 ---